Click here to return to home page

 George Fielder

 George Fielder managed Fielder & Co.'s Worthing studio for about four years until around 1881.
-A son and daughter were born in Worthing during this period - Nora Kate Fielder was born in 1877 and William Fielder arrived in 1879.
+A son and daughter were born in Worthing during this period - Nora Kate Fielder was born on 5th February 1877 and another child William Fielder arrived on 27th April 1879.

 When the 1881 census was taken, George Fielder and his family were living in Oving, three miles east from Chichester.
 George Fielder is described in the census return as a "Photographer", aged 34.